-Summons and Liability orders
+Summons and liability orders

-If the account has not been paid in full, or all outstanding payments have not been received then a summons is issued following approval from the Magistrates court.
+If the account has not been paid in full, or all outstanding payments have not been received after the Cancellation Notice is issued, then a summons is issued following approval from the Magistrates court.

-Costs of £87.50 are added to the total outstanding, upon production of the letter.
+Costs of £90.00 are added to the total outstanding, upon production of the letter.

-At the court hearing, the Recovery Manager/Council representative must satisfy the Magistrates that all recovery has been taken in accordance with legislation.
+At the court hearing, the recovery manager/council representative must satisfy the Magistrates that all recovery has been taken in accordance with legislation.
 If they are satisfied with the evidence provided, the bulk liability order application is then granted.

 No further costs are added at this stage.